Drive sales on autopilot with ecommerce-focused featuresSee Features

 Send personalized push notifications and retarget past customers based on buying behaviors.
 For example, ‘Chilly winds are on their way.
 Stay warm with the help of these cozy yet stylish coats.’

-Abandoned cart notifications such as ‘Tick-tock, time’s running out, and your items are waiting!’
+Abandoned cart notifications such as ‘Tick-tock, time’s running out, and your items are waiting!’ are valuable.
+They serve as a nudge for customers to return and complete their purchases.

 The anatomy of web push notifications